Maburidi/maburidi.github.io/tabs/public.md

 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_public

+# image for page specific usage
+img: ":about.jpg"
 # publish date (used for seo)
 # if not specified, site.time will be used.
 #date: 2022-03-03 12:32:00 +0000